This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Lamb House has a walled garden, one of the largest gardens in the old town of Rye; it was designed as we see it today by a friend of Henry James called Alfred Parsons.

 The Campsis still climbs the wall as it did in James’ time; there are roses, lilies, spring bulbs and many herbaceous varieties bordering the lawn which ensure continuous colour and interest throughout the year.

 Also to be found in the garden are the graves of James’ much loved dogs.
 The garden is a tranquil contrast to the busy streets of the town in the summer and sitting beside the pond one can fully understand why James had such affection for his garden.
 Today the garden is a refuge for visitors and local people alike.

-We need guides for the house and garden to bring Lamb House to life.
-If you can immerse yourself in the history of this place and its jewel of a garden, can tell a good story or two and keep our visitors enthralled; do come and help us as a volunteer.
+We like telling stories and making sure our visitors learn about the best bits of this special place so we need guides for the house and garden to bring Lamb House to life.
+If you can immerse yourself in the history of this place and its jewel of a garden, can tell a good tale or two and keep our visitors enthralled, come and volunteer, we've got several roles available.

 Ask us for more information by emailing email@example.com